yegor256/colorizejs/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/yegor256/colorizejs/blob/master/LICENSE.txt)
 [![NPM version](https://badge.fury.io/js/colorizejs.svg)](http://badge.fury.io/js/colorizejs)

-It's a simple jQuery plugin to colorize data elements according to its value:
+It's a simple [jQuery](https://jquery.com/) plugin to colorize data elements according to their values:

 ```javascript
 $('#foo').colorizejs({ 500: 'green', 0: 'red' });
 ```

-If the value of `#foo` is larger than 500, its color will be set to `green`, if larger than zero, it will be set to `red`, otherwise it will not be touched.
+If the value of `#foo` is larger than 500, its color will be set to `green`, if it is larger than zero, it will be set to `red`, otherwise it won't be touched.

-You can also use classes instead of colors, but prepending them with a dot:
+You can also use classes instead of colors by prepending them with a dot:

 ```javascript
 $('#foo').colorizejs({ 500: '.green', 0: '.red' });